 “We don’t need an HR Software since we’re not large enough.”

 There are tons of HR solutions for SMEs out there.
-It all comes down to getting the one that will provide the most value to your business by fulfilling your requirements and collaborating with you with a view to expand it.
+It all comes down to getting one that will provide the most value to your business by fulfilling your requirements and collaborating with you with a view to expanding it.

-“It isn’t worth the money getting an HR Software in Bangladesh.”
+“It isn’t worth the money getting HR Software in Bangladesh.”

 Inefficient procedures in the workplace sometimes go undetected therefore use quantitative metrics to bring in the overall picture.
 How much money is now being spent on administrative tasks?
 How much money and time may be saved and gained by implementing an HRIS?
 When you show your leaders the importance of numbers, they will be less likely to turn the other way.